mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 web-ext run --target=firefox-android --android-device=<device ID>
 ```

-If you've multiple versions of Firefox installed, you may need to choose a version.
-For example:
+If you've installed multiple versions of Firefox on the device, choose one like this:

 ```shell
 web-ext run --target=firefox-android ... --firefox-apk=org.mozilla.firefox
 ```

 The first time you run this command, you may need to grant Android permissions for the APK.
-This is because the command needs read/write access to the device storage, so that Firefox for Android can run on a temporary profile.
-The `web-ext` output guides you in how to grant these permissions.
+This is because the command needs read/write access to the device storage so that Firefox for Android can run on a temporary profile.
+The `web-ext` output guides you on how to grant these permissions.

-The `web-ext` command does not alter any of your existing Firefox for Android preferences or data.
-To see more information about how `web-ext` is interacting with your device, run the command with `--verbose`.
+The `web-ext` command does not alter your Firefox for Android preferences or data.
+To learn more about how `web-ext` interacts with your device, run the command with `--verbose`.

 See the [run command](/documentation/develop/web-ext-command-reference/#web-ext-run) reference to learn more.